-25. Gender dysphoria is a serious condition which, if left untreated, can impair a person's ability to function and cause significant depression, anxiety, self-harm and suicidality.

-26. Decades of scientific research and clinical experience have demonstrated that social transition and gender-affirming medical care, including hormone therapy, can significantly relieve the distress of gender dysphoria and are medically necessary for many people with this condition.
-I have seen first-hand, countless times over decades of practice, the many benefits of social transition and gender-affirming medical care.

-27. For individuals for whom gender-affirming medical care is indicated, there are no alternative evidence-based treatments for gender dysphoria.
+- 26. Gender dysphoria is a serious condition which, if left untreated, can impair a person's ability to function and cause significant depression, anxiety, self-harm and suicidality. - 27.
+EO 14168, by prohibiting "any medical procedure, treatment, or drug for the purpose of conforming an inmate's appearance to that of the "opposite sex," with "sex" being defined as immutable from the time of conception, prohibits treatments that are part of widely accepted protocols for the treatment of gender dysphoria that are supported by every major medical association in the country-social transition and gender-affirming medical care. - 28.
+Decades of scientific research and clinical experience have demonstrated that social transition and gender-affirming medical care can significantly relieve the distress of gender dysphoria and are medically necessary for many people with this condition.
+I have seen first-hand, countless times over decades of practice, the many benefits of social transition and gender-affirming medical care. - 29.
+For individuals for whom gender-affirming medical care is indicated, there are no alternative evidence-based treatments for gender dysphoria. - 30.
+Prohibiting people with gender dysphoria from socially transitioning and withdrawing or denying gender-affirming medical care to those for whom it is indicated would put them at risk of significant harm to their health and well-being, including heightened risk of self-harm and suicidality. - 31.
+When incarcerated people are unable to receive gender-affirming medical care to treat their gender dysphoria, some have resorted to self-castration or other self-harm to get relief, or have attempted to end their lives.

-28. Social transition and gender-affirming medical care-including hormone therapy-are part of the widely accepted protocols for the treatment of gender dysphoria supported by every major medical association in the country, including the National Commission on Correctional Health Care.

-29. Prohibiting people with gender dysphoria from socially transitioning and withdrawing or denying hormone therapy to those for whom it is indicated would put them at risk of significant harm to their health and well-being, including heightened risk of self-harm and suicidality.

-30. When incarcerated people are unable to receive appropriate treatment for their gender dysphoria, some have resorted to self-castration or other self-harm to get relief, or have attempted to end their lives.